You’re not alone if you’re experiencing work-related stress.

 Eat Healthy, Wholesome Foods

-This is why it’s essential to commit to eating foods that boost your brainpower and don’t trigger a stress response, especially when you’re at work.
+This is why it’s essential to commit to eating foods that boost your brainpower and don’t trigger a stress response, especially while you’re at work.
 Rather than dipping your hands into the office donuts, do yourself a favor and reach for the following stress-free work snacks instead:

 - Fruit: Instead of processed sugar, try satisfying your sweet tooth with some fresh fruit throughout the day.
 Consider bananas, which are full of the potassium you need to keep your blood pressure low.
-Avocados are another excellent option (yes, they’re a fruit) as they contain even more potassium than bananas.
+Avocados are another excellent option (yes, they’re technically a fruit) as they contain even more potassium than bananas.
 Grapes are another good choice, with one study even suggesting that grapes may help counter stress because of their rich antioxidant profile that helps reduce oxidative stress levels.

-- Herbal Tea: Consider an afternoon cup of soothing chamomile tea before you give in to the mocha that will leave you feeling even more wound up than you were before lunch.
-Herbal teas are a great way to soothe stress and can help induce a sense of calm when you still have hours to go at work but feel like you can’t take anymore.
+- Herbal Tea: Consider an afternoon cup of soothing chamomile tea before you give in to the latte that will leave you feeling even more wound up than you were before lunch.
+Herbal teas are a great way to soothe stress and can help promote a sense of calm when you still have hours to go at work but feel like you can’t take it anymore.
 Black tea is said to soothe stress as well.
 According to University of London researchers, “black tea may speed up our recovery from the daily stresses in life.”

 Overcome That Overwhelm Feeling by Getting Organized

 Feeling overwhelmed at work is common.
-HuffPost reports that 58% of workers are “at least sometimes overwhelmed at work,” compared to 9% of workers who don’t feel overwhelmed at work at all.
+HuffPost reports that 58% of workers are “at least sometimes overwhelmed at work,” compared to only 9% of workers who don’t feel overwhelmed at work at all.

-Use your calendar.
 Make a to-do list every day and put the most important things you need to get done at the top.
 If you don’t make it to everything, take what didn’t finish and move it to tomorrow’s to-do list.
+Use your calendar.
 Make deadlines for yourself and stick to them.